VictorTaelin/lsign/README.md

 seen as a streamed version of Lamport's scheme, optimized to sign very, very small messages.

+Another potential application would a DApp which demanded many small transactions per second.
+You can encode the current state of a NES controller with just 8 bits, so, LSign could allow you to perform a transaction in an hypothetical decentralized game with 768 bytes, and a verification time 1000x faster than ECDSA.

 In short, the main insight is that LSign doesn't sign the hash of the message.
-Instead, it signs the message directly, and it is very efficient when the message is really small (say, 1-16 bits).
+Instead, it signs the message directly, and is, thus, very efficient for niche applications where the message is really small (say, 1-16 bits).
 As the message grows, so does the signature size, reaching parity with Lamport signatures on payloads larger than 86 bits.

 API
 ---